 Potential problems with buildings/structures in Africa

 Africa and its environment bring numerous challenges to a structure/building.
-It could be extreme heat, rain, mold, etc. The point here is when examining a laboratory in Africa you must take in the physical location of the lab as a potential success or fail point.
+It could be extreme heat, rain, mold, etc. The point here is when examining a laboratory in Africa, you must take in the physical location of the lab as a potential success or fail point.

 Constant electricity: How is the building powered?
 Does the partner nation have regular power outages or times during the night when the power is turned off?
 What is the effect of these on the computers in the laboratory?
 What SOPs can the partner nation implement to counter these issues?
-Can they power the computers off and unplug them when not in use?
+Can they power the machines off and unplug them when not in use?
 Can they buy backup power/surge protectors and install them or can you include those (and double the number of backups) in the original package?

 A building without air conditioning is a death warrant for a language lab.
 You can’t include this in the FMS case, so you’ll have to ensure constant electricity, and make sure the instructor understands that computers don’t work well in hot temperatures.
 A/C units also filter out a lot of dust etc. that are harmful to computers.

 A building without internet is becoming a death warrant for a language lab.
 More and more the technology of our systems is outpacing the capabilities of our partner nations.
 This is easily seen in the computer world where rarely will you receive a start-up package for a computer that includes a c/d.
 Instead, the install book will include an internet site for you to login to.
 If you don’t have internet in the lab, you won’t be able to update it.
-Workarounds could be to move computers to a certain site once every two or three months and have the Signal military members update things.
+Workarounds could be to move computers to a particular site once every two or three months and have the Signal military members update things.
 You cannot use U.S. funds to buy internet for the partner nation.

 110-volt verse 220-volt and plugs: Try to mandate that the computer comes with 220-volt plugs for the partner nation.
 Everything in the laboratory should be in the power of the partner nation.
 This also includes any speakers, projectors, smart boards, etc.